Online Banking Scams

 Debit Card Fraud … that can create severe financial stress.

 Educate yourself on keeping yourself protected with these simple tips.

 - Never write your PIN on your card.

-- Promptly reconcile your statement and report any unauthorized charges immediately.
+- Promptly reconcile your monthly statement and report any unauthorized charges immediately.

 On The Phone

 - Sign up for the Wisconsin NO CALL list to limit incoming sales calls at 1-866-966-2255 or wisconsin.gov.

 - Do not give out personal information – legitimate companies will not ask for it.